elB4RTO/craplog-CLI/README.md

 <br>
 <br>
 <i>NOTE</i>:<br>
-Please notice that CRAPLOG is taking <b>*.log.1</b> files as input. this is because these files (by default) are renewed every day at midnight, so they contain the full log stack of the (past) day.<br>
+Please notice that CRAPLOG is taking <b>*.log.1</b> files as input.
+This is because these files (by default) are renewed every day at midnight, so they contain the full log stack of the (past) day.<br>
 Because of that, when you run it, it will use yesterday's logs and store stat files cosequently.<br>
-As said before, CRAPLOG is meant to be ran daily. <br>
+CRAPLOG is meant to be ran daily.<br>
 <br>
 <br><hr><br>
 <br>
 <b>CLEAN.access.log FILE</b>:<br>
 <br>
-This is nothing special. it just creates a file in which every line from a local connection is removed (this happens with statistics too).<br>
+This is nothing special.
+It just creates a file in which every line from a local connection is removed (this happens with statistics too).<br>
 After that, the lines are re-arranged in order to be separeted by one empty line if the connection comes from the same IP address as the previous, or two empty lines if the IP is different from the above one.<br>
 This isn't much useful if you usually check logs using <i>cat | grep</i>, but it helps if you read them directly from file.<br>
 Not a default feature.<br>